-It’s hard to get more romantic than wandering through vineyards hand-in-hand, then tasting the wines that have been produced from those grapes.
-Add to that scene: country drives, gourmet meals, picnics, unique accommodations and, perhaps, a mild adventure or two, and you have the perfect pairings for a romantic 3-day weekend.
+It’s hard to get more romantic than wandering through vineyards hand in hand, then tasting the wines that have been produced from those grapes.
+Add to that scene: country drives, gourmet meals, picnics, unique accommodations and, perhaps, a mild adventure or two, and you have the perfect pairings for a romantic three-day weekend.
 North Carolina makes it easy with the centrally located Yadkin Valley and more than 40 vineyards that dot the landscape.

 Day 1: Gateway to Your Getaway

 Known as the “Gateway to the Yadkin Valley,” Winston-Salem is a great starting point for a romantic getaway in this region.
 To step into a romance-filled weekend, start by stepping back in history at the Old Salem Museums & Gardens.
-Stroll along the cobblestone sidewalks and gardens and transport yourselves into one of America’s most authentic Colonial sites.
-Have lunch at The Tavern in Old Salem and sample dishes inspired by the original Moravians.
-Save room to share a warm Moravian sugar cake for dessert at Winkler Bakery – America’s oldest operating bakery.
+Stroll along the cobblestone sidewalks and gardens and transport yourselves into one of America’s most authentic colonial sites.
+Have a gourmet sandwich at Muddy Creek Cafe in the lower level of the T. Bagge Merchant Building, but save room to share a warm Moravian sugar cake for dessert at Winkler Bakery – America’s oldest operating bakery.

 Next, step into an American love story at Reynolda House Museum of American Art.
-Designed by Katherine Reynolds, wife of tobacco baron R.J.
-Reynolds, the 1917 bungalow-turned-art museum is now one of the nation’s premier art institutions, featuring original furniture, artistic masterpieces, exhibitions and formal gardens, as well as shopping in Reynolda Village.
+Designed by Katharine Reynolds, wife of tobacco baron RJ Reynolds, the 1917 bungalow-turned-art museum is now one of the nation’s premier art institutions, featuring original furniture, artistic masterpieces, exhibitions and formal gardens, as well as shopping in Reynolda Village.

 Check in for the night at historic Graylyn.
-Built in 1932 and once North Carolina’s second-largest residence, with 46,000 square feet and 60 rooms, the main quarters, the Manor House, offers you a Downton Abbey-esque experience.
-Or opt for romantic seclusion in the Mews – including a 2-story Silo suite – or one of the cottages or bungalows.
+Built in 1932 and once North Carolina’s second-largest residence with 46,000 square feet and 60 rooms, the Manor House offers you a Downton Abbey-esque experience.
+Or opt for romantic seclusion in the Mews or one of the cottages or bungalows.

-To introduce yourself to the Yadkin Valley, head to Quanto Basta Italian Eatery & Wine Bar for dinner, paired with house wine produced by Yadkin Valley winery, Raffaldini Vineyards.
+To introduce yourself to the Yadkin Valley, head to Quanto Basta Italian Eatery & Wine Bar for dinner, paired with a glass of local wine.